Special Coverage

 McLeod Software CEO Tom McLeod explores the potential for artificial intelligence to boost efficiency and build resilience.
 Tune in above or by going to RoadSigns.ttnews.com.

 “America is duty-bound to care for our veterans when they return home.
-That’s why I wanted to remove roadblocks to good-paying jobs for our vets,” said the senator, a member of the Commerce Committee on freight policy.
+That’s why I wanted to remove roadblocks to good-paying jobs for our vets,” said the senator, a senior member of the Commerce Committee on freight policy.
 “I’m grateful my bill enabling veterans to get CDL licenses more easily was signed into law.”

 Continued focus on reforming aspects of the justice system also remains central to ATA’s agenda.
-“ATA won’t stand for the plaintiff bar’s abuse of the civil litigation system,” Spear explained.
+“ATA won’t stand for the plaintiff bar’s abuse of the civil litigation system,” Spear noted.
 “And our efforts are paying off.
 In 2024, 13 more states introduced lawsuit abuse reform bills.”

 “This administration needs to wake up, stop picking favorites and start focusing on the overall goal — reducing emissions,” he said.
 “Incentivize the replacement of aging trucks and engines by repealing the federal excise tax.
 Allow renewable fuels for diesel engines.
 Real solutions that further cut emissions, starting today.”